 voluntary repayments can be made to your reverse mortgage at any time.

 The interest rate is calculated on the daily balance, and added monthly to your account.
 Our current Standard Reverse Mortgage interest rate is:

 *Comparison rate is based on a loan of $150,000 over a term of 25 years.
 Please note the comparison rate only applies to the examples given.
 Different loan amounts and terms will result in different comparison rates.
 Costs such as redraw fees and costs savings, such as fee waivers, are not included in the comparison rate but may inﬂuence the cost of the loan.

 We understand there is a lot to consider when taking out a Reverse Mortgage, so here are the answers to some commonly asked questions.

 |Age of youngest borrower||Maximum % of home's value available|

 *Subject to lending criteria, property location and change.
-If the security property is an Investment Property or Holiday Home, the maximum amount available is reduced by 10%.
+If the security property is an Investment Property or Holiday Home, the maximum amount available is reduced by 25%.

-Many people use the Reverse Mortgage to fund home repairs or improvements; travel to visit family members; pay for medical procedures; upgrade to more reliable cars; help their children purchase homes of their own or a host of other uses to make life easier and more comfortable.
+Many people use the loan to fund home repairs or improvements, repay debt, travel to visit family, pay for medical procedures, upgrade to a more reliable car, assist with in-home care, or a host of other uses to make life easier and more comfortable.
 Fundamentally, a Heartland Seniors Finance Reverse Mortgage is designed to help you live a better retirement.